His Dark Materials season 3: Release date speculation, cast and latest news

 His Dark Materials season 3 release date speculation

-His Dark Materials season 3 will arrive on BBC One and BBC iPlayer in the UK in 2022.
+His Dark Materials season 3 is expected to arrive on BBC One and BBC iPlayer in the UK in Autumn 2022.

 The BBC has confirmed that the final series will air in 2022, and that it is unlikely to arrive until Autumn due to the extensive VFX required for the scale of the story.